 - PSO1.
-Find jobs at all level of chemical, pharmaceutical, food products, life oriented material industries. - PSO2.
+Find jobs at all level of chemical, pharmaceutical, food products, life oriented material industries, etc. - PSO2.
 Apply appropriate techniques for the qualitative and quantitative analysis of chemicals in laboratories and in industries. - PSO3.
 Explicate ecological interconnectedness of life - PSO4: Analyze the avenues and remedies for burning environmental issues - PSO5.
 Recognize the relationship between different structures and functions at different levels. - PSO6.
-Characterize the biological, chemical and physical features of environment of Animal inhabits.
+Characterize the biological, chemical and physical features of environments that Animals inhabit.